You will find answers here to the most frequently asked questions on EasyRide.

 Please note that when you purchase tickets from SBB.ch or SBB Mobile, you have access to supersaver tickets and Saver Day Passes that are not offered in EasyRide.

 The check-out warning uses the movement sensors in modern smartphones to help you to remember to check out after you have completed your journey.
 As soon as you are no longer standing or sitting in the vehicle and are walking instead, the app will detect by your movements that you are most likely no longer in the vehicle and it will remind you to check out.
-For this purpose, you have to activate the movement and fitness data on your device.
+For this purpose, you have to activate movement and fitness data on your device and authorise notifications.
 Please note that we are unfortunately unable to guarantee that the check-out warning will work properly.
 It is intended as a service to help you remember to check out.
 We are currently working to improve the reliability of the warning, but it is always your responsibility to make sure that you check out at the right time.

 Would you also like to get your hands on an official Swiss station clock by Mondaine?
 Whether you’d like it as a watch, wall clock, pocket watch or alarm clock, order the model you want online now.

 Take a look and order